Advantages and Disadvantages of Small Group Communication PDF

 Advantages and Disadvantages of Small Group Communication

 Every group communication is intended to achieve a common goal.
 Thus, group members communicate to achieve their individual and shared goals.
 However, every group discussion or communication has its advantages and disadvantages.
-For example, the benefits of Small Group communication are superior performance, Greater member satisfaction, Greater civic engagement, More learning, More creativity, Enhanced cultural understanding, and so on.
-In contrast, the disadvantages of small group communication are more time, energy, and resources, conflict, social loafing, blaming for shared errors, sleeping members, and scheduling problems.
+For example, the benefits of Small Group communication include superior performance, greater member satisfaction, greater civic engagement, More learning, More creativity, Enhanced cultural understanding, and so on.
+In contrast, the disadvantages of small-group communication include greater time, energy, and resource demands; conflict; social loafing; blaming for shared errors; sleeping members; and scheduling problems.

-Based on the study, the author has outlined a list of the advantages and disadvantages of Small Group Communication.
+Based on the study, the author has outlined the advantages and disadvantages of Small Group Communication.

-Firstly, the author will discuss six advantages of small group or team communication or discussion.
-After that, discuss six disadvantages of a small group or team communication or discussion.
+Firstly, the author will discuss six advantages of small-group or team communication and discussion.
+After that, discuss six disadvantages of small-group or team communication or debate.

 Small Group Communication Advantages and Disadvantages